UniversalDependencies/docs/index.md

   * [Language-specific relations](ext-dep-index.html)
 * [CoNLL-U format](format.html)

-This is the online documentation and example bank for Universal Dependencies, version 1 (2014-10-01).
+<small>This is the online documentation and example bank for Universal Dependencies, version 1 (2014-10-01).
 We intend to treat version 1 as stable for at least the next year, but we may subsequently make further revisions based on experiences using it to treebank a range of languages.
-If you plan to use the scheme yourself, please get in touch so that we can avoid problems with conflicting versions.
+If you plan to use the scheme yourself, please get in touch so that we can avoid problems with conflicting versions.</small>

 </div>